 DREAMY MASKS

 For shoppers going to a masked ball, or simply looking for a show-stopping accessory, Anastasia Pilepchuk’s whimsical masks could be the answer.
-The Russian designer and painter presented her first collection of garments and masks in 2018, through which she aims to “reconsider materials and shapes, finding new ways to inscribe them into the real through the imagination” Each of her masks, which sell from 100 to 350 EUR, is vastly different, constructed variously out of metal, wood, plastic, paper, textile, and individual threads, or whatever everyday material she had in front of her.
+The Russian designer and painter presented her first collection of garments and masks in 2018, through which she aims to “reconsider materials and shapes, finding new ways to inscribe them into the real through the imagination”.
+Each of her masks, which sell from 100 to 350 EUR, is vastly different, constructed variously out of metal, wood, plastic, paper, textile, and individual threads, or whatever everyday material she had in front of her.
 Wonderfully sculptural, they are fashioned into linear grids, or creations of iridescent spikes and colorful fringes, to name but a few designs.
 Pilepchuk next plans to launch a line of face jewelry and to work with precious metals.

 https://pilepchuk.com/